UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 ![](./pictures/nexera%20forge%20sig%20workflow.png)

-Then the user build the transaction and invoke the exec_offchain entrypoint.
-In order to be able to verify an off-chain signed message, the exec_offchain entrypoint expects a `txAuthData` parameter which contains the following fields
+Then the user build the transaction and invoke the exec_offchain_calldata entrypoint.
+In order to be able to verify an off-chain signed message, the exec_offchain_calldata entrypoint expects a `txAuthData` parameter which contains the following fields
   - payload hash
   - chain ID
   - user address